Barla voiced N-Bengal people's concerns, should not be tagged separatist for UT demand: Dilip Ghosh | Politics

 Ghosh had then asserted that the views of Barla were his own and the BJP was not in favour of it.

-Defending the Alipurduar MP during the day, he said, ''If the demand for a separate north Bengal or Junglemahal gathers steam, it is Mamata Banerjee who must bear the responsibility.”
+Defending the Alipurduar MP during the day, he said, ''If the demand for a separate north Bengal or Junglemahal gathers steam, it is Mamata Banerjee who must bear the responsibility.''
 Alleging that the TMC government did not do anything to bring about development in north Bengal or Junglemahal, he said, ''Why do people from these areas have to move outside for proper education, job?
 Why is there no decent medical facility or educational institution?''
-Days after Barla had raised the demand for a separate territory for north Bengal, another BJP MP, Saumitra Khan, had sought statehood for Junglemahal -- comprising hilly forested areas of West Midnapore, Bankura and Purulia districts.
-Ghosh stated that ''people of the area have voted for Barla.
-He has to listen what they say, be mindful of their demand''.
+Days after Barla had raised the demand for a separate territory of north Bengal, another BJP MP, Saumitra Khan, had sought statehood for Junglemahal -- comprising hilly forested areas of West Midnapore, Bankura and Purulia districts and its adjacent regions.
+Ghosh stated that ''people have voted for Barla.
+He has to listen to what they say, be mindful of their demand''.

 ''When the GTA was signed why didn't you (critics of north Bengal UT demand) protest?
 Why no one batted an eyelid then?
-Only when the BJP is around, you make us, the party's leaders, a punching bag.
+Only when the BJP is around, you make us, the party's leaders, punching bags.
 You call our MP a separatist,'' he added.

-Strongly reacting to Ghosh's statements, TMC state general secretary Kunal Ghosh sought to know why the demand for a separate union territory was not raised during the assembly polls, ''if that is what the people of north Bengal apparently wants''.
+Strongly reacting to Ghosh's latest comment, TMC state general Secretary Kunal Ghosh sought to know why the demand for a separate union territory was not raised during the assembly polls, ''if that is what the people of north Bengal apparently wants''.

-''Why Dilipbabu or the other leaders of the party, including heavyweights from Delhi, did not speak on the same lines during their campaign for state assembly polls?
-Why this hypocrisy? ''Had the BJP aired such views back then, voters of West Bengal would have been aware about its stance,'' the TMC spokesman added.
+''Why Dilipbabu or the other leaders of the party, including heavyweights from Delhi, did not speak on the same lines during their campaigns for assembly polls?
+Why this hypocrisy? ''Had the BJP aired such views back then, voters of West Bengal would have been aware of its stance,'' the TMC spokesman added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)